Skip to main content

 Reduction applicable by the taxpayer 650 (1) 1,000 Part up to 1,000 (3)

-(1) The spouse who owns the contributions applies, in accordance with the general regime, the maximum possible reduction corresponding to his or her contributions.
-The maximum reduction limit, 30 percent of the sum of your net income from work and economic activities obtained in the year (4,500 x 30% = 1,350), is lower than the amounts to the total amount of contributions made, 2,000 euros , so a reduction will apply for the limit of 30%.
+(1) The spouse who is the holder of the contributions applies, in accordance with the general regime, the maximum possible reduction corresponding to his or her contributions.
+The maximum reduction limit, 30% of the sum of the net income from work and economic activities obtained in the year (4,500 x 30% = 1,350), is less than the total amount of contributions made, 2,000 euros, so a reduction of the 30% limit will apply.
 That is, for 1,350

-(2) The taxpayer applies the maximum reduction possible under the additional reduction regime (1,000 euros), and the spouse applies the corresponding reduction to the rest of the amounts contributed, without exceeding the maximum limit allowed by the general regime: 30 percent of the sum of the net income from work and economic activities obtained individually in the year (4,500 x 30% = 1,350).
-Therefore, since your total contributions were 2,000 euros and you have transferred 1,000 euros to the taxpayer, you can reduce the rest (2,000 - 1,000 = 1,000) by not exceeding the 30% limit (1,350 euros) (Back)
+(2) The taxpayer applies the maximum possible reduction under the additional reduction regime (1,000 euros), and the spouse applies the corresponding reduction to the rest of the amounts contributed, without exceeding the maximum limit allowed by the general regime: 30 percent of the sum of the net income from work and economic activities obtained individually in the year (4,500 x 30% = 1,350).
+Therefore, since your total contributions were 2,000 euros and you have given the taxpayer 1,000 euros, you can reduce the rest (2,000 - 1,000 = 1,000) by not exceeding the limit of 30% (1,350 euros).
+(Back)

-(3) Each of the spouses applies the reduction for the amount they wish, as long as that corresponding to the taxpayer does not exceed 1,000 euros (amount contributed within the maximum limit of additional reduction) and that corresponding to the spouse does not exceed 1,350 euros, (4,500 x 30% ) and without the total sum exceeding the total amount of 2,000 euros contributed by the spouse.
+(3) Each spouse applies the reduction for the amount they wish, provided that the amount corresponding to the taxpayer does not exceed 1,000 euros (amount contributed within the maximum limit of additional reduction) and the amount corresponding to the spouse does not exceed 1,350 euros (4,500 x 30%) and without the total sum exceeding the total amount of 2,000 euros contributed by the spouse.
 (Back)